 H25 INFRINGEMENT

-Subcontractor warrants that all goods and services (for purposes of this Section hereinafter “items”), provided by Subcontractor pursuant to this Subcontract, which are not of Quantum’s design, shall be free from claims of infringement (including misappropriation) of third party intellectual property rights and that any use or sale of such items by Quantum or any of Quantum’s customers shall be free from any claims of infringement.
+Subcontractor represents that all goods and services (for purposes of this Section hereinafter “items”), provided by Subcontractor pursuant to this Subcontract, which are not of Quantum’s design, shall be free from claims of infringement (including misappropriation) of third party intellectual property rights and that any use or sale of such items by Quantum or any of Quantum’s customers shall be free from any claims of infringement.
 However, it is not the intent of this clause to relinquish any of the Subcontractor’s or any third party (Subcontractor’s Subcontractors’) Intellectual Property rights.
 Subcontractor does not waive any rights or causes of action, and does not agree to indemnify or hold any person or party harmless from any claim.
 Subcontractor does not waive and specifically reserves all immunities to which it is entitled by the constitution, laws, and statutes of the United States and the State of Alabama, including, without limitation, the immunities contained within Article I, section14 of the Constitution of Alabama.
 Any claim against Subcontractor must be made through the Alabama State Board of Adjustment.
 Venue and jurisdiction of any dispute, arising under or related to this agreement or relationship of these parties, to the extent not barred by immunity or required to be filed before the Alabama State Board of Adjustment, shall lie in the Circuit Court of Madison County, Alabama, or the Federal District Court for the Northern District of Alabama, Northeastern Division.
 Any provision of the Agreement which may be considered consent to suit or a waiver of immunity by Subcontractor is hereby rendered null and void.
 Subcontractor may replace or modify infringing items with comparable items acceptable to Quantum of substantially the same form, fit, and function so as to remove the source of infringement, and Subcontractor’s obligations under this Subcontract shall apply to the replacement and modified items.
 If the use or sale of any of the above items is enjoined as a result of such claim, suit or action, Subcontractor, at no expense to Quantum, shall obtain for Quantum and its customers the right to use and sell said item.

 H26 PROPRIETARY INFORMATION